-UCI Transportation is proud to offer the League of American Bicyclist’s Smart Cycling, an ongoing program that aims to increase campus understanding of essential cycling skills, including repairing, handling, and riding legally in traffic.
+UCI Transportation is proud to offer the League of American Bicyclist’s Smart Cycling course, an ongoing program that aims to increase campus understanding of essential cycling skills, including repairing, handling, and riding legally in traffic.
 Smart Cycling provides a complimentary two-part training seminar offered by our certified League Cycling Instructors.
 All UCI affiliates and family members 18 and over are invited to attend.

 Participants will receive a League of American Bicyclists “Smart Cycling” student manual ($20 value) and a certificate upon successful completion of the written and on-bike skill-testing examinations.
 Bonus give-aways include lights, helmets, and multi-tools.
 For those who attend both sessions and pass a written exam, a certificate of completion will be issued.

 Please email firstname.lastname@example.org with any questions or comments.
 We look forward to seeing you in Smart Cycling!